Natural Resources Overview

 Wildlife Management at Town Bluff is accomplished largely by management of the forest resources.
 Neither one is undertaken without consideration for the effects upon the other.
 If done correctly, both forest and wildlife resources benefit from prescribed management actions.
 As a general rule mixed vegetative cover is more beneficial for most wildlife species than are the more homogenous cover types.
 Therefore management activities are almost always planned with greater diversity as a goal.

-Game wildlife species prevalent at Town Bluff include white-tailed deer, gray squirrel, fox squirrel, swamp rabbit, and cottontail rabbit.
+Wildlife species prevalent at Town Bluff include white-tailed deer, gray squirrel, fox squirrel, swamp rabbit, and cottontail rabbit.
 Fur bearers include otter, mink, raccoon, bobcat, red fox, gray fox, opossum, nutria, beaver, and eastern skunk.
-Upland game birds include Bob White quail, mourning dove, wild turkey, and American wood cock.
-Numerous species of game ducks and geese also frequent the habitat at Town Bluff.
+Upland game birds include Northern Bobwhite, mourning dove, wild turkey, and American wood cock.
+Numerous species of ducks and geese also frequent the habitat at Town Bluff.
 Among these are: mallard, wood duck, American widgeon, gadwall, pintail, blue and green-winged teal, scaup, redhead, canvas back, ring-billed duck, Canada geese, snow geese, and blue geese.